razor-x/archutil/README.md

 ## Description

-This fork has been modified to use a `yaml` configuration file: `archutil.yml`.
+This fork has been updated for Python 3, and modified to use a `yaml` configuration file: `archutil.yml`.
 The configuration management functions have been removed.

 The location of `archutil.yml` can be specified via the `-c` flag.